zelalembelay95-lab/cbe-leave-utilization/README.md

 - Team leaders **submit weekly leave** for employees under them (same fields as your Google Form).
 Reporting weeks run **Friday → Thursday**, matching HRBP's official template, which is sent every Friday.
+- If the same employee has more than one leave period in the same reporting week, the weekly report **merges them into one block** (ID/Name/Sector/Department/Position shown once, days summed into one Total) — both on-screen and in the exported Excel file.
 - **Admins can import leave from an Excel file** for anything not submitted through the team-leader form — it's matched against the roster and added straight into the system, showing up in reports and balances immediately.
+- If the same employee has more than one leave period in the same reporting week, the weekly report **merges them into one block** (ID/Name/Sector/Department/Position shown once, days summed into one Total) — both on-screen and in the exported Excel file.
+- **Duplicate leave entries are blocked automatically** — same employee, same dates, same day count won't be recorded twice, whether submitted by a team leader, imported from Excel, or already sitting in the database (Admin → Import Leave has a one-click cleanup for anything duplicated before this check existed).
 - Both the weekly and monthly reports **export as fully-styled Excel files** — same fonts, gold header, and shaded columns as your original HRBP template, not a plain CSV.
 - Weekly reports **roll up into a monthly report** automatically — no manual copy-paste.